tealsnow/comtag/README.md

 > When done the abiliy to associate comment strings to file types will be available in a config file.

 > [!IMPORTANT]
-> Support for "mulitline" comments is not implmented and probably wont be.
+> Support for "mulitline" comments is not implmented and probably won't be.
 > So syntax like `/* @TAG */` and `<!-- @TAG -->` will not work

 ### Examples